droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 If spoken with, Rictavio is willing to share the following information over drinks:

 * He is Rictavio, a half-elf carnival ringmaster having traveled long and far in search of new acts for his circus.
 He's not entirely sure how he wound up in Barovia, but he's working to make the most of it.
 (This is a lie.
-A DC 16 Wisdom (Insight) check reveals that Rictavio's words sound a bit too smooth and practiced.)
+A DC 23 Perception check to Sense Motive reveals that Rictavio's words sound a bit too smooth and practiced.)
 * He recently arrived that morning, and took up residence in the Blue Water Inn's private suite.
 "The good innkeepers have generously let me stay in exchange for tales and good humor," he notes, smiling.

 During the conversation, Rictavio subtly attempts to learn more information than he reveals, hoping to glean the players' identities, capabilities, relationships, and histories in and beyond Barovia.
 If asked why he seems to be so curious, he bombastically insists that he's always in search of new tales to add to his repertoire.